 How do I apply for the Arkansas Academic Challenge (Lottery) Scholarship?

-You may apply at www.ADHE.edu and then go to the Youniversal Application.
+You may apply using the Student Application Management Systems (SAMS).
 Applications are taken through June 1 for the upcoming award year.
-In completing the Youniversal Application, you will be required to set up a log-in and password.
+You will be required to set up a log-in and password.
 At this location, you will be prompted upon receipt of your application, about additional requirements for receiving the scholarship.
 Typically an applicant may have to provide high school transcripts, college transcripts, ACT or ACCUPLACER scores, and completion of the FAFSA.

-Does the Youniversal Application qualify me for any additional aid?
+Does the Student Applicaiton Management System qualify me for any additional aid?

-The Youniversal Application does consider your eligibility for other state funded programs.
+The Student Application Management Systems (SAMS) does consider your eligibility for other state funded programs.

 What other types of financial aid can I receive at UACCM?